watsonyanghx/ResNet/README.md

 ## ResNet (Deep Residual Networks) in TensorFlow

-Modified from [tensorflow/models/resnet](https://github.com/tensorflow/models/tree/master/resnet), so that it can be applied to any dataset composed of raw images.
+Modified from [tensorflow/models/resnet](https://github.com/tensorflow/models/tree/master/resnet), so that the code can be applied to any dataset composed of raw images.

 You can easily apply this code to your own dataset, as long as some certain requirements are met.
 See [Dataset](https://github.com/watsonyanghx/ResNet_TensorFlow#dataset) for more datails.